 Many well-known people, past and present, come from physician families and I discovered one in my reading recently.
 About that time my son returned from a trip to Germany and posted beautiful photos online.
 Those two discoveries provided the idea for this blog post.

 Dr. Karl Bonhoeffer started a medical practice in 1893 in what is now Wroclaw Poland, where he met and married his wife Paula Von Hase.
 He was a neurologist/psychiatrist at a time when both of those specialties were young.
 They had 8 children, including a set of boy/girl twins.

 In 1912 they moved to Berlin where he was appointed head of psychiatry at Charite Hospital.
-He became well known for his teaching and research in brain disease; he worked with Dr. Carl Wernicke who became famous himself, having a disorder named after him- Wernicke encephalopathy, a brain disease caused by thiamine (vitamin B1) deficiency, usually due to long term alcoholism.
+There he taught and conducted research in brain disease; he worked with Dr. Carl Wernicke who became famous himself, having a disorder named after him- Wernicke encephalopathy, a brain disease caused by thiamine (vitamin B1) deficiency, usually due to long term alcoholism.
 His name is also assigned to an area of the brain which helps us understand and produce meaningful speech, Wernicke center.

 Dr. Bonhoeffer had two other famous physician colleagues- Dr.Sigmund Freud and Dr. Carl Jung.

 One of the Bonhoeffers’ sons became a physicist, another a linguist (before dying in military service in the war), another entered law school.
 But the fourth son, brother to the twin girl, chose a different path, one his family did not heartily approve of.
 That son, Dietrich, pursued theology, a choice that would ultimately determine his unfortunate fate.